VCTF GRANT APPLICATIONS ARE NOW CLOSED. Please check back for FY 2023 applications in January 2022.

 - Attachments will not be accepted after the application has been submitted.

-- The application format is not followed or is incomplete.
+- The application format is followed and is complete.

-- The purpose of your grant request does not match guidelines for VCTF grants.
+- The purpose of your grant request matches guidelines for VCTF grants.

 TECHNICAL ASSISTANCE: For questions about the grant applications please contact [email protected] or call 802-951-8604.